redpanda-data/connect/website/docs/components/conditions/jmespath.md

 ### `part`

-`number` The index of a message within a batch to test the condition against.
+The index of a message within a batch to test the condition against.
 This field is only applicable when batching messages
 [at the input level](/docs/configuration/batching).

 Indexes can be negative, and if so the part will be selected from the end counting backwards starting from -1.

+Type: `number`
+Default: `0`

 ## Examples